jords-santiago/intl-students-2013-2019/README.md

 ### Python/Jupyter Notebook

 The "International Students' Countries of Origin 2013-2019" and ["World Bank's Selected World Development Indicators 2013-2019"](https://github.com/jords-santiago/intl-students-2013-2019/blob/main/01_DataSource/01_Raw/02_WORLD_BANK/WORLD_BANK_SELECTED_WDI_2013_2019.zip) dastasets were loaded to **Python/Jupyter Notebook** for further analysis and visualization.
+The notebook can be found [here](https://github.com/jords-santiago/intl-students-2013-2019/blob/main/02_SourceCodes/03_Python_JupyterNotebook/OECD_Intl_Students_2013_2019.ipynb).

 Taking the correlation matrix among the features with International Students, only **GDP and Total Population** showed a significant correlation to it.